Human’s Relationship with Nature

 So, at the beginning, we had the divine in Nature, now the divinity is in humans, and Nature is under its control.
 What was to come was even worse – a total loss of respect and a quest to destroy it.

 The last two thousand years have been dominated by the rise of monotheism, the belief in only one god.
-Today the three predominant monotheistic religions are judaism, christianity and islam.
-As you can see on this map, together they cover most of the world.
+Today the three predominant monotheistic religions are judaism, christianity and islam, together they cover most of the world.
 Different in the their form and beliefs, their attitude towards Nature is the same.
 The planet is to serve Mankind, and humans are to serve God.
 Mankind’s goal is to rise from this imperfect world and join with God who lives above, in the heavens.
 Nature is either savage, evil, or in great need to be corrected.
 Its resources are like a giant bottomless bag in which we can serve ourselves indefinitely.
 By putting humans as the perfect creation, mankind was no longer limited by Nature.
 Quite the opposite.
 Being divine masters and immune of any consequences, we were free to do what we wanted and manipulated the planet to our wishes.
 This narrative has unfortunately been the driving force in our relationship with the planet for centuries.

 By having dominion over nature, humans came to believe that they were also its protector, even its savior, if needed.
 It is no surprise when looking into the Old Testament and reading the story of Noa and his arch, saving every animal on the planet, that we find ourselves today believing that it is still our responsibility, once again, to save the earth.
 Although the rescue boat has changed into our total trust in technology, the thought is the same: we are separate from Nature, we know better than Nature, and only WE have the power to save it.
 If life is to subsist, it will only be because of us.